sisinflab/warprec/README.md

     ```bash
     conda activate warprec

-3. Manually install compatible PyTorch and PyG:

-    Conda may not always provide the latest compatible versions.
-For full compatibility, refer to the installation links above and install with `pip` inside the Conda environment.
+3. Manually install compatible PyTorch and PyG (if needed for graph models, see step 3 in the Poetry section).
+Conda may not always provide the latest compatible versions; for full compatibility, installing with `pip` inside the Conda environment is often required.

 ### ⚠️ Important Notes

+- **PyG is Optional:** Only install PyG (PyTorch Geometric) if you need **Graph Neural Network (GNN)** models.

-- PyG (PyTorch Geometric) is highly sensitive to the version of PyTorch and CUDA.
+- **PyG Compatibility:** PyG is highly sensitive to the version of **PyTorch** and **CUDA**.
 Incorrect combinations may lead to runtime errors or failed builds.

-- Always check the official compatibility matrix before installing PyTorch and PyG:
+Always check the official compatibility matrix before installing:
     - [PyTorch CUDA Support Matrix](https://pytorch.org/get-started/previous-versions/)
     - [PyG CUDA Compatibility](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)